 Also, manatee sightings are often reported near the Chassahowitzka River boat ramp and feeding along the riverbank.

 And, if you’re kayaking or canoeing, paddle to the Seven Sisters Springs or journey up Baird Creek to Maggie’s Crack, another beloved local spring.

-Also in Citrus County near Crystal River, Homosassa Springs is a great place to see manatees by tour companies or nature guides.
+Also in Citrus County near Crystal River, Homosassa Springs is another of the best places to see manatees in Florida by tour companies or nature guides.